 Pina Colada Fluff

-- Add cool whip, rum extract, marshmallows, coconut, and pecans, then gently fold all of the ingredients together.
+- Add cool whip, marshmallows, coconut, pecans, and rum extract, then gently fold all of the ingredients together.

-- Cover bowl and let refrigerate at least 1 hour.
+- Cover bowl with plastic wrap and chill in the refrigerator for 1 hour.

 - Serve immediately with more coconut, marshmallows, and pecans for garnish (optional).